apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 * byName, through the full class name(package name + `.` + class name)
 * byClassAnnotationMatch, through the class existed certain annotations.
 * byMethodAnnotationMatch, through the class's method existed certain annotations.
-* byHierarchyMatch, throught the class's parent classes or interfaces
+* byHierarchyMatch, through the class's parent classes or interfaces

 **Attentions**:
 * Forbid to use `*.class.getName()` to get the class String name.
 Recommend you to use literal String.
 This is for avoiding ClassLoader issues.
 * `by*AnnotationMatch` doesn't support the inherited annotations.
-* Don't recommend use `byHierarchyMatch`, unless it is really necessary.
+* Don't recommend to use `byHierarchyMatch`, unless it is really necessary.
 Because using it may trigger intercepting many unexcepted methods, which causes performance issues and concerns.

 Example：